AEGIS seminar: Peri urban and regional environmentsOCTOBER 2021

 About the talk

-This take AEGIS seminar series will focuses on artists in regional Victoria whose work explores climate change and life in peri urban environments.
+This AEGIS seminar is focused on three artists in working regional Victoria and peri-urban environments whose research explores the impact of climate change on local environments.

-Artist and curator Felicity Spears will introduce her current exhibition: BIOSPHERE a sense of belonging, showing at Stephen McLaughlin Gallery throughout October.
+Artist and curator Felicity Spears introduces her BIOSPHERE exhibition in October 2021 (Stephen Mclaughlan Gallery) that reflected on the complexity and interconnected diversity of life in the Australian biosphere, on recent changes in local ecosystems, and the role of empathy in developing our sense of environmental belonging.
 The exhibition reflects on the complexity and interconnected diversity of life within the biosphere, changes in ecosystems, and the role empathy plays in developing our sense of environmental belonging.

 Felicity Spear has been a practising and exhibiting artist for the past thirty years.
 Working with a range of media, Spear's art practice references the manipulation of optical phenomena, light, data and image capture, the processes of mapping and the influences of history.
 She focuses on the way we observe the physical world over time, both the human and non-human, in order to generate models which emphasize their value and complexity.